-You are probably aware the City is operating at minimal staffing levels in response to the Coronavirus (COVID-19) issue.
-The Real Estate Assessor’s Office is following the City Manager’s guidelines for teleworking whenever possible and operating with a minimal staff.
-This posture will affect our ability to respond to questions and appeals of your 2020 reassessment.
+As of April 6, 2020, the Real Estate Assessor’s Office is operating remotely with all employees working from home.
+We are following the City Manager’s guidelines for teleworking and the Governor’s order to work from home.
+This posture affects our ability to respond to everyday questions and appeals of your 2020 reassessment.

-I encourage you to send your questions or file appeals via email at firstname.lastname@example.org .
-You may also mail your questions or appeals to the address as shown on our website.
-The use of email or traditional mail is our best way to preserve a record of your concern and insure we respond when our work routine returns to normal.
-We will respond to your message as soon as we can.
-I will make sure your concern or appeal will be heard despite any delays we experience.
+I encourage you to send your questions or file appeals via email at email@example.com .
+You may also mail your questions or appeals to the physical address as shown on our website.
+The use of email or traditional mail is our best way to preserve a record of your concern and insure we respond as quickly as possible.
+We are monitoring our emails and voicemail messages daily and can generally provide a same-day response.
+In any case, I will make sure your concern or appeal will be heard despite any delays we experience.

 I appreciate your patience as we work together to limit our exposure to COVID-19.

 W.A.
 (Pete) Rodda

 If you disagree with the proposed assessed value as stated on your reassessment notice, you may schedule an informal appeal with this office by calling 757-823-1343.
 Informal appeals are basically a conference (in-person or by telephone) with an appraiser.
 The informal appeals period starts immediately upon receipt of your assessment notice in March and ends on May 8 annually.

 You may also file a formal appeal with the Board of Review.
 The deadline for submission of formal appeals to the Board is the last business day of May.
 A link to the official downloadable Board of Review application form is located here.

 Please note – the Board of Review requires an original appeal packet plus five complete sets of copies of all material to be presented to the Board.
 This information must be submitted no later than 5 PM EDT on the last business day of May or postmarked no later than May 31, 2020.
 It is entirely the discretion of the Board to accept information submitted the day of the hearing.